nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <br>

-### Show/hide feature for resident fields
+### Show only/hide only feature for resident fields

-**Changes to Model component:**
+#### Changes to Model component:

-For the show/hide features, we wanted to allow the `ResidentTableView` class in the UI to automatically update its columns based on user commands that affected the model.
+For the `showonly` and `hideonly` features, we wanted to allow the `ResidentTableView` class in the UI to automatically update its columns based on user commands that affected the model.
 There needed to be some way for the `ResidentTableView` class to synchronise its columns with the corresponding field lists in `ModelManager`.
-From the below diagram, we can see that there is no reference between `ModelManager` and `ResidentTableView`.
+From the below diagram, we can see that there is no association between `ModelManager` and `ResidentTableView`.

 ![MainWindowRelationships](images/MainWindowRelationships.png)